pspealman/CVish/README.md

  ```
    wget https://ftp.ensembl.org/pub/release-112/gff3/saccharomyces_cerevisiae/Saccharomyces_cerevisiae.R64-1-1.112.gff3.gz -O S288C_Ensembl.gff.gz
    gunzip S288C_Ensembl.gff.gz
+   # Taking a subset (ie the right arm of chromosome XI) of features for demonstration purposes.
    grep 'YKR' S288C_Ensembl.gff > S288C_Ensembl_XI_R.gff
    head S288C_Ensembl_XI_R.gff
  ```
  We can verify that the gff is also using the 'Roman Numeral' (ie. 'I', 'II', 'XI') chromosome naming convention.
+Note that, for demonstration purposes the gff is subset to only focus on the right arm of chromosome XI.
+This _XI_R.gff will be used later to calculate relative read depth for each gene in the gff, so it is truncated here to save time.

  Since we want to exclude regions like the rDNA locus from analysis we want to make sure that we select the appropriate 'excluded regions' file.
  ```
    head filter_files/S288C_Ensembl_exclude_regions.bed